2025–26 Princeton Tigers men's basketball team

-The 2025–26 Princeton Tigers men's basketball team represents Princeton University during the 2025–26 NCAA Division I men's basketball season.
-The Tigers, led by 14th-year head coach Mitch Henderson, play their home games at Jadwin Gymnasium in Princeton, New Jersey as members of the Ivy League.
+The 2025–26 Princeton Tigers men's basketball team represented Princeton University during the 2025–26 NCAA Division I men's basketball season.
+The Tigers, led by 14th-year head coach Mitch Henderson, played their home games at Jadwin Gymnasium in Princeton, New Jersey as members of the Ivy League.

 Previous season

 The Tigers finished the 2024–25 season 19–11, 8–6 in Ivy League play, finishing in a tie for third place.
 In the Ivy League tournament, they were defeated by Yale in the semifinals.